nickgzzjr/messages/README.md

     });

-Move on to the `client` folder and create a `compatibility` folder which is specifically used for 3rd party JS libraries that export a global symbol.
+Remembering that Meteor automatically loads the content inside the `client` folder, move to the `client` folder and create a `compatibility` folder which is specifically used for 3rd party JS libraries that export a global symbol.
 Drop RequireJS in here.

     cd ../../../client
     mkdir compatibility